Skip to main content

 • Comments

-Don’t confuse this with the entity’s own id.
-When you see an integration calling for an entityId, fetch the parent’s entity.id first.
+Don’t confuse this field with the entity’s own id.
+When an integration calls for an entityId, fetch the parent’s entity.id first.

 Field-mapping cheat sheet

-When you’re bridging from another system, here’s the rough translation:
+When you bridge from another system, use this rough translation:

 Your system says…ION calls it…

-Item Family / Commodity / GroupPartSubtype.name (a part can belong to multiple subtypes)
+Item Family, Commodity, or GroupPartSubtype.name (a part can belong to multiple subtypes)

 On-hand quantityPartInventory.quantity